htcondor/htcondor/docs/admin-manual/networking.rst

 You may force HTCondor to prefer IPv4 in all three of these situations by setting the macro ``PREFER_IPV4`` :index:`PREFER_IPV4` to true;
 this is the default.
-With ``PREFER_IPV4`` :index:`PREFER_IPV4` set, HTCondor daemons will list their “most public” IPv4 address first;
+With ``PREFER_IPV4`` :index:`PREFER_IPV4` set, HTCondor daemons will list their "most public" IPv4 address first;
 prefer the IPv4 address when choosing from another's daemon list; and prefer the IPv4 address when looking up a host name in DNS.